 Introductory, non-mathematical course on astronomy and astrophysics.
-Main goal is to provide a qualitative but extensive survey of what is known about planets, stars, galaxies, black holes, pulsars, quasars and the origin of the universe.
-Topics such as Newton's laws of motion, gravitation, radiation spectra and thermodynamics are discussed and treated quantitatively.
+Main goal is to provide a qualitative but extensive survey of what is known about planets, stars, galaxies, black holes, pulsars, quasars, and the origin of the universe.
+Topics such as Newton's laws of motion, gravitation, radiation spectra, and thermodynamics are discussed and treated quantitatively.

 PHY110 PHYSICS FOR SOCIETY (3 CRS.)
 Introductory non-mathematical course about modern physics with emphasis on those topics having great influence upon our present society.
-Topics typically covered include: space travel, Einstein's relativity, radioactivity, nuclear energy, elementary particles of matter, solid state properties of matter, lasers and low temperature phenomena.
+Topics typically covered include space travel, Einstein's relativity, radioactivity, nuclear energy, elementary particles of matter, solid state properties of matter, lasers, and low temperature phenomena.

-PHY115 Physical Science-A Laboratory Approach (3 crs.)
+PHY115 PHYSICAL SCIENCE-A LABORATORY APPROACH (3 CRS.)

 Introduction to the physical sciences, course is laboratory oriented and provides for individual differences and abilities.
-Emphasis is upon developing awareness in observation, resourcefulness in gathering data and analysis of experimental evidence.
+Emphasis on developing awareness in observation, resourcefulness in gathering data, and analysis of experimental evidence.
 Experience is provided for the handling of simple equipment appropriate to the elementary classroom.

-PHY121 INTRODUCTORY PHYSICS I (4 CRS.)
+PHY121 INTRODUCTORY PHYSICS I -LECTURE (3 CRS.)

-Introductory course in dynamics, thermodynamics and kinetic theory.
+Introductory course in dynamics, thermodynamics, and kinetic theory.
 Some topics introduced are the description of motion, Newton's laws of motion, equilibrium conditions, concept of work and energy, momentum, periodic phenomena, rotational motion, the concepts of heat and temperature, kinetic theory of gases and the behavior of real and ideal gases.
-The origin, characteristics, transmission and detection of sound are also studied.
-Three periods lecture and two periods lab/week.
+Origin, characteristics, transmission, and detection of sound also studied.
+Strongly recommended students take concurrently PHY123.
 Prerequisite: Competence in high school algebra and trigonometry or pre-calculus math taken concurrently.

-PHY122 INTRODUCTORY PHYSICS II (4 CRS.)
+PHY122 INTRODUCTORY PHYSICS II (3 CRS.)
 Introductory course in electricity and magnetism, optics, atomic physics and nuclear physics.
-Some topics introduced are the behavior of electric charges, the electric field, D.C. circuits resistance, capacitance, inductance, electromagnetic induction, geometric and physical optics, wave and particle analysis of light, optical spectra, X-rays, atomic structure and radioactivity.
-Three periods lecture and two periods lab/week.
-Prerequisite: PHY121 or competence in high school algebra and trigonometry or pre-calculus math taken concurrently.
+Topics introduced are behavior of electric charges, the electric field, D.C. circuits resistance, capacitance, inductance, electromagnetic induction, geometric and physical optics, wave and particle analysis of light, optical spectra, X-rays, atomic structure, and radioactivity.
+Strongly recommended students take concurrently PHY125.
+Prerequisite: PHY121 or competence in high school algebra and trigonometry or precalculus math taken concurrently.